How to transfer money to an international bank account

 FinanceGuides

-How to transfer money to an international bank account
+4 ways for Singapore businesses to send money to an international bank account

 In this article

-Top ways to transfer money to a foreign bank account
+4 ways to send money to an international bank account

-In addition to this transfer fee, you may also be required to convert your local Singapore funds into the desired currency prior to sending.
-Contrary to popular belief, the rate that you see on Google is not the same exchange rate that domestic banks usually charge.
+On top of this transfer fee, you may also be required to convert your SGD into the desired currency prior to sending.
+Contrary to popular belief, the rate that you see on Google is not the same exchange rate that banks usually charge.
 They often charge an additional 3 - 5% above the interbank exchange rate, which is not always transparent when you’re booking a payment.

 It’s important to understand how these fees are charged as they will impact the final amount that the recipient will receive on their end.